dobanisola-scottlogic/scenario-2-20250908-135729/running-events.md

     best-of-3/sudden-death final.

 An advantage of this format is that it encourages teams to upload implementations early, and refine later.
-Without this, there's a tendency for teams to put of running/testing/submitting an implementation until the very last minute, only to discover that it has a bug, so is disqualified.
+Without this, there's a tendency for teams to put off running/testing/submitting an implementation until the very last minute, only to discover that it has a bug, so is disqualified.

 ## Technical Requirements